-Pros and Cons of Getting a Prenuptial Agreement
+Pros & Cons of Getting a Prenuptial Agreement

-Over the last decade or so, prenups have increasingly been adopted by many high net worth individuals – and even those with limited assets – as a fairly common method of helping to protect their wealth before entering into marriage.
+Over the last decade or so, Prenuptial Agreements have increasingly been adopted by many high net worth individuals, and even those with limited assets, as a method of helping to protect their wealth before entering into marriage.